vinay-a1/vinay-a1/README.md

 - 👋 Hi, I’m @vinay-a1
 - 👀 I’m interested in full stack developeer
-- 🌱 I’m currently learning Mobile app development
+- 🌱 I’m currently learning Data Structure and Algorithm
 - 💞️ I’m looking to collaborate on Youtube
 - 📫 How to reach me , follow me on instagram @the.vinay03